moby/moby/docs/sources/reference/commandline/cli.rst

       --cidfile="": Write the container ID to the file -d, --detach=false: Detached mode: Run container in the background, print new container id -e, --env=[]: Set environment variables
-      -h, --hostname="": Container host name
+      --envfile="": Read in a line delimited file of ENV variables -h, --hostname="": Container host name
       -i, --interactive=false: Keep stdin open even if not attached --privileged=false: Give extended privileges to this container